These Words Were Invented by Mistake

 Varsity

-While the term varsity is now strictly used in the high school sense, the word actually comes from university.
+While the term "varsity" is now strictly used in the high school sports sense, the word actually comes from "university."
 It’s a shortening and misspelling of the word, based on an archaic pronunciation.

 What lessons have we learned here?
 In English, no mistake is really a mistake.
-Just stick to your guns and say something long enough, and loud enough, and it will become a word.
+Just hold your ground and say something long enough, and loud enough, and it will become a word.

 Photo Credit: artisteer/ iStock